EricSource-io/Luminote/README.md

 # 🌟 Welcome to Luminote! 🚀

-Hey there! 👋 Welcome to Luminote, a project I'm tinkering with.
-It's a work in progress, and I'm doing this solo, so bear with me.
+Hey there! 👋 Welcome to Luminote, a versatile note-taking project that's a work in progress.
+I'm tinkering with it solo, so bear with me.

 ## Tech Stack:
 - **Electron.js**: Using Electron because it lets me throw together HTML, CSS, and JavaScript to